-In March 2014, the Higher Education Funding Council for England (HEFCE), along with the other UK funding councils, announced their policy around open access to publications for the post-2014 REF (expected in 2020).
+In March 2014, the Higher Education Funding Council for England (HEFCE), along with the other UK funding councils, announced their policy around open access to publications for REF 2021.

 In summary, this requires all journal articles and conference proceedings accepted for publication from April 2016 to be made open access by being uploaded to a repository within 3 months of acceptance.

-Note that even if the article/proceeding is made open access immediately from the journal website (gold open access, eg because an open access fee has been paid to do this), a copy of the text must still be deposited in a repository.
+Note that even if the article/proceeding is made open access immediately from the journal website, a copy of the text must still be deposited in a repository.
 Other types of research output, such as book chapters, edited collections and monographs are not required to be open access in order to be eligible (though researchers are encouraged to investigate their open access options in these cases).

 Research England has produced an extensive and expanding set of FAQs on the policy, which can be found here: http://www.hefce.ac.uk/rsrch/oa/FAQ/.